 The retailers will undoubtedly claim that employees subject to this practice are not “scheduled” for a shift or reporting for duty, and that they are only required to call in to see if they will work.
 I don’t think this is a good argument or meaningful distinction.
 There is no real difference between being scheduled to work and on-call scheduling.
 In each, you have to be ready to work, and when there is only a short duration between when you learn you are not needed and when you were planning to work, you will have already missed out on planning other work or activities.
 Therefore, these practices prevent an employee from being “effectively free to use his or her time for his or her own purposes,” which the same regulations also require when an employee is not on the clock.

 Have you been subject to this practice at a large retailer?
-If so, feel free to give us a ring at 617-338-9400 for a confidential chat.
+If so, feel free to give us a ring at 617-338-9400 for a confidential chat or fill out our online form.